Aros-Technology-Studio/AST-Aros-Financial-Paradigm/10_proof_of_transaction_engine/pot_node_role_assignment.md

 ## 6. Notes
 - Rotation: Every epoch to avoid dominance in NodeChain.
-- Slashing: Reassign if slashed.
+- Deposit Forfeiture: Reassign if slashed.